Indianapolis Colts Logo

 Indianapolis Colts Logo 1953-1960

-After the old club’s disbandment and the formation of the new one, the team got a fundamentally redesigned logo.
-It features a blue buck-in bronco holding a blue football with two stripes flying over a goalpost.
-There is also a helmet, which flew off, representing the sportsmen’s vigor and determination.
+After the old club disbanded and a new one was formed, the team received a radically redesigned logo.
+It depicts a blue bronco holding a blue football with two stripes, flying over a goalpost.
+Also present is a helmet that has flown off, embodying the athlete’s energy and determination.

-There is a rectangular spot on the animal’s head – a mark for luck and success.
-It’s white, so is the hoof.
-All other elements are blue except for the helmet (it’s grey).
-A wordmark “BALTIMORE COLTS” is grey with a blue border.
-The words are separated, the first one is on the top edge of the emblem, and the second one is on the bottom edge.
-The goalposts are wide and obtain a firm plant on the “ground.”
+On the animal’s head is a rectangular spot, a sign of luck and success.
+It’s white, as is the hoof.
+All other elements are blue, except for the helmet (it’s gray).
+The wordmark “BALTIMORE COLTS” is gray with a blue border.
+The words are divided, the first along the top edge of the emblem, the second along the bottom.
+The goalposts are wide and firmly stand on the ground.”

 1961 – 1978